Yubo-Cao/algorithms/basic/basic/main.md

 - For all numbers left to `i`, they are smaller than the pivot.
 - For all numbers right to `j`, they are larger than the pivot.
 - Hence, when you concatenate, they must be in the right order.
+- Unstable sorting algorithm.
+An algorithm is considered unstable if it does not preserve the relative order of elements with equal keys.
 ### Example

 #### Basic Sort